edgeport/cdn/README.md

 Within the first hour or less, you may encounter a 404 error as it takes time for the static resources of the new environment to propagate across the CDN.

+The next step is to register the CDN URL in your application.
+Let's consider an example based on Magento e-commerce platform.

 In order to make the static content of the website downloadable from PoPs, open Magento admin panel.
 Then click on **STORES > Configuration > Web > Base URLs (Secure)**.

-Specify https protocol and the domain name either you chose before environment installation or custom one assigned via A record for the field **Secure Base URL**.
+Specify https protocol and the domain name either you chose before environment installation or custom one assigned via an A record for the field **Secure Base URL**.

 And specify CDN URL for the fields: